 Her professional experience spans the mobile innovation team at J.P.
 Morgan Chase, senior creative planning at OUTPUT in Shanghai and Tokyo, and the Creative Science Track at NEW INC, the art and technology incubator of the New Museum.
 She has led creative work for the Tencent Science and Technology Museum, Burberry, the Palace Museum (The Forbidden City), and global launch programs for Transsion, and has collaborated with Boston Scientific, Uniqlo, and LVMH on next-generation products, experiences, and future strategies.

-Currently based in Los Angeles, with past chapters across Tokyo, Shanghai, New York, San Francisco, and Paris, she works with creative teams, studios, and organizations to develop early concepts, define creative direction, and build working frameworks or prototypes when clarity is needed before committing to a single path.
+Currently based in Los Angeles, with past chapters across Tokyo, Shanghai, New York, San Francisco, and Paris, she works with creative teams, organizations and individuals to develop early concepts, define creative direction, and build working frameworks or prototypes when clarity is needed before committing to a certain path.